bitfireAT/icsx5/README.md

 3. In the ICSdroid main activity, you can set your sync interval.
 Single-tap existing calendars to edit/delete them.
 4. Swipe the calendar list to force a synchronization.

+If you use a privacy guard, take into account that calendar access is necessary for ICSdroid to work.

 ## Contact